golanlevin/p5.plotSvg/README.md

 </html>
 ```

-Next, make a p5.js file like the one below, `sketch.js`, in the same directory as your `index.html`.
-When you run it, you can press the `s` key to export an SVG file.
+Next, make a p5.js file like the one below, called `sketch.js`, in the same directory as your `index.html`.
+When you run it in a web browser, you can press the `s` key to export an SVG file.

 ```
 // This is the sketch.js file.